Curcumin nano-formulations and the bioavailability arms race

 The methodology problem

-Absorption multiples are sensitive to choice of comparator and assay.
+Absorption multiples are extremely sensitive to the choice of comparator and assay.
 Most published comparisons use unformulated curcumin as the reference — a low denominator that mathematically inflates the ratio.
-Direct head-to-head pharmacokinetic comparisons between branded formulations are scarce because manufacturers fund their own studies and rarely test competitors.
-A 2017 independent comparison of seven commercial formulations found a roughly 10-fold spread in plasma curcuminoid exposure at matched doses, but no single product was dominant on all kinetic parameters [4].
+Direct head-to-head comparisons between branded formulations are scarce because manufacturers fund their own studies and rarely test competitors.
+When an independent crossover study did compare native, micronized, and micellar curcumin head-to-head at a matched dose, the spread in plasma exposure was large and the ranking depended on which kinetic parameter and which subgroup you looked at.
+See our comparison of curcumin formulations for how the leading products line up.

 Plasma curcumin vs clinical effect

 Higher plasma levels would matter if curcumin acted primarily through systemic mechanisms.
 The picture is more complicated.
-Many proposed targets of curcumin are intracellular and intestinal, and curcumin's biologic activity may be mediated partly through its glucuronidated metabolites, through gut microbiome interactions, and through local effects on intestinal epithelium.
+Many proposed targets of curcumin are intracellular and intestinal, and its biologic activity may be mediated partly through glucuronidated metabolites, gut-microbiome interactions, and local effects on the intestinal epithelium.
 A formulation that delivers more parent curcumin to plasma is not necessarily delivering more biologic effect to the target tissue.
-Several trials have shown that high-bioavailability and standard turmeric extracts produce comparable clinical effects on knee osteoarthritis pain and CRP reduction despite very different plasma exposures [5].
+Tellingly, the phytosome study found plasma concentrations that were still below those needed to inhibit most anti-inflammatory targets in vitro, despite the 29-fold absorption gain.

 What head-to-head trials with clinical endpoints have shown